Paul-Dempsey/pachde1/dev-notes/svg-theme.md

 ```

 In this example, all the tags begin with `theme-`, but this prefix isn't required.
-The only requirement is that each item has a unique name.
+The only requirement is that each item has a unique name after the last double-dash in the id.

+Nano restricts ids to 64 characters.

+The JSON is an array of theme objects.
-A theme in the JSON is an object containing tag-named children that provide a definition of what atributes will be modified when the theme is applied.
+A theme objects has a `"name"` string and a `"theme"` object containing tag-named members that each provide an object contians a definition of what atributes will be modified when the theme is applied.

 A limited set of attributes can be modified by theming: